 IT work for judge’s son

-Foley was indicted in July with Montgomery County Municipal Court Judge James Piergies.
+Foley was indicted in July along with Montgomery County Municipal Court Judge James Piergies.
 Piergies faces charges related to his son’s employment at the clerk’s office, according to the Ohio Auditor of State’s Office.

-Robert Piergies told the Dayton Daily News in August that his dad helped him get a job at the Montgomery County Clerk of Courts office.
+Robert Piergies told the Dayton Daily News in August that his dad helped him get a job at the Montgomery County Clerk of Courts Office.
 The younger Piergies has cooperated with state investigators.

 A Dayton Daily News investigation found a total of $200,000 in funds were transferred from the Montgomery County Municipal Court to the Montgomery County Clerk of Courts Office for information technology work from 2021 to 2024.
-This is the timeframe in which his son, Robert Piergies, was employed by the clerk’s office for information technology work.
+This is the timeframe in which the judge’s son, Robert Piergies, was employed by the clerk’s office for information technology work.

 “The history of transferring funds to the clerk’s office for IT services pre-dates the hiring of Rob Piergies by the clerk’s office, and it had nothing to do with the compensation for Rob Piergies,” wrote Foley’s attorneys.